Consistency and the exclusion core in object allocation with co-ownership: Proofs of Results in Section

+\begin{proof}[Proof of Result (1) of Proposition \ref{prop:specialsetting}] For public-ownership economies, YRMH-IGYT can find all Pareto efficient allocations by varying the order of agents.
+Since the outcomes of YRMH-IGYT belong to the refined exclusion core and to the exclusion core, the two cores equal the set of Pareto efficient allocations.
+It is obvious that the strong core also equals the set of Pareto efficient allocations.
+Since the effective core and the rectified core are supersets of the strong core, they must equal the strong core.
+So, all cores coincide. \end{proof}

-\begin{proof}[\textbf{Proof of Proposition \ref{prop:private:ownership}}] It suffices to prove that YRMH-IGYT can find all allocations in the exclusion core.
-Let $ \mu $ be any allocation in the exclusion core.
-We present an algorithm to find an order $ \rhd $ of agents such that $ \mu $ is found by YRMH-IGYT with $ \rhd $.
+\begin{proof}[\textbf{Proof of Result (2) of Proposition \ref{prop:specialsetting}}] It suffices to prove that YRMH-IGYT can find all allocations in the exclusion core and all allocations in the rectified core.
+The relationships among other solutions are then implied.

+Let $ \mu $ be any allocation in the exclusion core or in the rectified core.
+Below we present an algorithm to find an order $ \rhd $ of agents such that $ \mu $ is found by YRMH-IGYT with $ \rhd $.
+Since the proofs for the two cores share similar steps, we prove them simultaneously.

-\textbf{Initialization}: Start with the set of all agents and the set of all objects.
+\textbf{Initialization}: Start with all agents and all objects.

-\textbf{Step $ t\ge 1 $}: Given the set of remaining agents and the set of remaining objects from the previous step, we conduct two operations.
+\textbf{Step $ t\ge 1 $}: Given the remaining agents and objects, we conduct two operations.

 -- \textbf{Operation A}: Let remaining agents point to their favorite remaining objects.
-Let remaining objects point to their owners if their owners remain and otherwise point to nothing.
+Let remaining objects point to their owners if their owners remain and otherwise point to no agent.
 Let $ o^* $ point to all agents.
 If there exist cycles, these cycles must be disjoint.
 Remove these cycles.
 Repeat this operation until no cycles are generated.
 All of these cycles must appear in YRMH-IGYT with any order of agents.
-The first part of Claim \ref{claim:operationA} below proves that the object pointed by every agent in every cycle must be her assignment in $ \mu $.
+Below, the first part of Claim \ref{claim:operationA} proves that the object pointed by every agent in every cycle must be her assignment under $ \mu $.
 Denote the set of these agents by $ D_t $.
-If $ t=1 $, place the agents in $ D_1 $ at the bottom of $ \rhd $ and rank them arbitrarily.
-If $ t>1 $, place the agents in $ D_t $ right above those in $ D_{t-1} $ in $ \rhd $ and rank them arbitrarily.
+If $ t=1 $, place the agents in $ D_1 $ at the bottom of $ \rhd $; their relative rankings can be arbitrary.
+If $ t>1 $, place the agents in $ D_t $ right above those in $ D_{t-1} $ in $ \rhd $; their relative rankings can be arbitrary.
 Go to Operation B if there exist remaining agents.